 — The Mission Outreach Council of Christ Church Cathedral

-At-Risk Youth provides immediate, one-time financial assistance to Houston's working poor families who are experiencing extreme, unexpected emergencies.
-These circumstances threaten their capacity to provide for the most basic necessities, to keep their families intact and to keep their children in school.
+At-Risk Youth provides immediate, one-time financial assistance to Houston’s working poor families who are experiencing extreme, unexpected emergencies that threaten their capacity to keep the family intact and children in school.

-$10 — Replacements for clothing and school supplies destroyed in a fire
+$10 — Funds to help replace clothing and household items destroyed in a fire

 $100 — Medical and physical therapy expenses to help a parent return to work

 $500 — Rental and utility assistance for families who face eviction